cisprague/CISprague.github.io/_posts/2024-02-09-flow-matching-differential-inclusions.md

 [Generative modeling](https://en.wikipedia.org/wiki/Generative_model) is a fundamental concept in machine learning, where you typically want to create a model that can generate samples from some complex distribution (e.g. golden retreiver images).
-Recently, a new type of generative modelling framework, called [flow matching](https://arxiv.org/abs/2210.02747), has been proposed as an alternative to [diffusion models](https://arxiv.org/abs/2011.13456) that enjoys fast training and sampling.
+Recently, a new type of generative modelling framework, called [flow matching](https://arxiv.org/abs/2210.02747), has been proposed as an alternative to [diffusion models](https://arxiv.org/abs/2011.13456).
 Flow matching relies on the framework of [continuous normalizing flows (CNFs)](https://arxiv.org/abs/1806.07366), where you learn a model of a time-dependent [vector field](https://en.wikipedia.org/wiki/Vector_field) $$\mathbf{v}: \mathbb{R}^n \times \mathbb{R}_{\geq 0} \to \mathbb{R}^n$$ and then use it to transport samples from a simple distribution $$q_0$$ (e.g. a [normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution)) to samples of a more complex distribution $$q_1$$ (e.g. golden retreiver images), like I have shown below with my fantastic artistic skills...

 <figure style="text-align: center;">